-Here are my top 5 things to see and do if you arrive in Stavanger for a day excursion from a cruise ship or happen to have only one day to roam the city.
+Here are my top 5 things to see and do if you arrive in Stavanger on a Viking Homelands cruise or otherwise happen to have only one day to roam the city.

 Pulpit Rock, also known locally as Preikestolen, is actually located just outside of Stavanger.
 It must be accessed by cruise boat and seen from below or by ferry and a short drive to be hiked to on foot.
 This must-see natural attraction is in fact a cliff that rises 604 meters (1982 feet) above sea level.
 The hiking trip up to Pulpit Rock has been under improvement the last year, in order to make it wider to accommodate the number of visitors who hike Pulpit Rock each year.
 Cruise boats to get to Pulpit Rock can be found along the harbor as are ferries which will get you to Tau, from which one can take a bus to continue the journey to the start of the trail.

 Stavanger’s Old Town is s the largest surviving wooden house settlement in northern Europe.
 It is located between the cruise ship landing and the new Stavanger Concert House, providing a prime location for strolling through to admire the old seaman’s houses.

 The Old Town also offers an opportunity to pop into the storefronts of the various artisans who live in this beloved part of Stavanger.
 Many of the houses in Old Town Stavanger are over 150 years old (some over 300 years old) and most have been expertly maintained.